railslove/epics/README.md

 ## Getting started

-In case you are new to EBICS, you'll have to complete a initialization process with your bank.
-Epics can help you to generate all the necessary keys and directly store them for later use, but first you'll have to to lift some contractually work with your bank.
+In case you are new to EBICS, you'll have to complete an initialization process with your bank.
+Epics can help you generate all necessary keys and directly store them for later use.
+But first you'll have to lift some contractually work with your bank.

 Once the paperwork is done, your bank should provide you with: